 Each year since 2004, a speaker of outstanding quality is invited to present during a lunch attended by emeriti, active faculty, and others with special interest in the topic.
-The speaker is selected and invited by Emeritus College’s Teaching and Lecturing Committee who also hosts the event.
-Dr. Sheth is the Charles H. Kellstadt Professor of Marketing at Goizueta Business School.
-You may watch videos of the lectures by clicking on the name of the speaker.
+The speaker is selected and invited by Emeritus College’s Teaching and Lecturing Committee, which also hosts the event.
+Sheth is the Charles H. Kellstadt Professor of Marketing at Goizueta Business School.
+Where available, you can watch lecture videos by clicking on the name of the speaker.

 2015: Brenda Bynum was a Resident Artist and member of the Emory College Department of Theater Studies before her retirement in 2000.
 She has been an actor and director in Atlanta since 1973, working primarily at the Alliance Theater.

-2011: Robert Paul, Former Dean, Emory College, Candler Professor of Anthropology & Interdisciplinary Studies
+2011: Robert Paul, Former Dean, Emory College, Candler Professor of Anthropology and Interdisciplinary Studies.

-2005: William Foege, Professor Emeritus of Rollins School of Public Health, former Director of the Centers for Disease Control, Health Policy Fellow and former Executive Director of the Carter Center
+2005: William Foege, Professor Emeritus, Rollins School of Public Health; former Director, Centers for Disease Control and Prevention; Health Policy Fellow and former Executive Director of The Carter Center.